daftspunk/pond/PHP-DEPLOYER.md

         * `name` - string, required.
 Specifies the database name.
 * `configTemplates` - array, required for new deployments, ignored for updates.
 See the `/configure` operation below.
 * `buildTag` - string, optional.
 50 characters max.
 Build tag to associate with the deployment, max len: 50.
+* `scripts` - array, required.
+Contains a list of custom scripts.
+Each element is an object:
+    * `type` - string, required.
+The only value allowed is `post-deployment`.
+    * `contents` - string, required.
+The shell script contents.

+### Custom scripts

+Scripts (`post-deployment`) use Twig engine for rendering.
+Available variables are:

+* `projectDirectoryPath` - string, path to the project directory.
+* `project` - string, name of the project directory, without path.
+* `environment` - string, name of the project environment directory, without path.
+* `deploymentEnvironments` - array of strings.
+Each string represents a name of the affected deployment environment (`blue`, `green` or both).

 ## POST /configure